-Farmington School District plans to add pre-k program
+Farmington School District plans to add pre-K program

 FARMINGTON, Ark.
 (KNWA/KFTA) — The Farmington School District is taking steps to add a pre-kindergarten program for its community.

-Having enough space for a new group of kids has been holding the Farmington School District back for awhile from adding preschool classes, so the first step was to add space to its elementary schools and junior high, according to the Assistant Superintendent, Stephanie Pinkerton.
+Having enough space for a new group of kids has been holding the Farmington School District back for a while from adding preschool classes, so the first step was to add space to its elementary schools and junior high, according to Assistant Superintendent Stephanie Pinkerton.
 She says those additions are almost complete.

 “We see it as a need in our school district and across our community.
 We think it will be a great opportunity in order to really reach those students pre-kindergarten,” said Pinkerton.

-Olivia Gardner is the Director of Education Policy for the nonprofit, Arkansas Advocates for Children.
-She said demand of parents looking for quality preschool is not being met in Northwest Arkansas and lags behind other parts of the state.
+Olivia Gardner is the director of education policy for the nonprofit, Arkansas Advocates for Children.
+She said the demand of parents looking for a quality preschool is not being met in Northwest Arkansas and lags behind other parts of the state.

-Pinkerton said the district has been receiving positive feedback from parents who’re looking for preschool for their kids.
+Pinkerton said the district has been receiving positive feedback from parents who are looking for a preschool for their kids.
 She believes it’ll make a difference in preparing kids for the future.

 Gardner said when kids don’t attend pre-k, they tend to have lower reading levels and are more likely to fall behind their classmates who were more prepared for formal schooling.